ghscosta/qsmethods/README.md

 * *gm27.dat*: Power law degree distribution with exponent 2.7
 * *rrnhub.dat*: Random regular network with **m = 4** and a hub with degree = **100**

 On file *dyn_par.dat*, you'll find 5 columns.
-Each column regards to one dynamical parameter:
+Each column regards one dynamical parameter:
 1. Infection rate
 2. Averaging time
 3. Relaxation time
 4. Network file name
-5. Initial seed for pseudo-random number generator
+5. Initial seed for pseudo-random number generator only Fortran

+If going for Python version, the file *dyn_par.py* will have four rows:
+1. Network file
+2. Infection rate
+3. Relaxation time
+4. Averaging time

 ## Outputs